 New Yorkers are always in a hurry.
 This translates to a shared pet peeve: things that get in the way and slow them down, whether that comes in the form of train delays, traffic or other people.
 If you don’t want to irritate locals, remain alert and conscious of your surroundings and adjust yourself accordingly (in other words, get out of the way!).

-When asked to picture a stereotypical group of tourists, a New Yorker might imagine a large blob of people with maps and cameras standing in the middle of the sidewalk, blocking their path.
+When asked to picture a stereotypical group of tourists in New York, a local might imagine a large blob of people with maps and cameras standing in the middle of the sidewalk, blocking their path.
 Break the stereotype by not congregating on sidewalks or staircases.
 If you need to stop, move to the side or wait until you get to a wider area.
 New Yorkers also get very frustrated with slow walkers, so keep up the pace or stay to one side of the walkway to let others pass.

 2. Observe subway etiquette

 For many New Yorkers, the subway commute is an inevitable and sometimes long part of their day.
 Thus, they would like their commute to be as painless as possible, which is already asking a lot with constant delays and route changes due to construction and various unexplained “incidents.”
 There are a few ways you can help make everyone’s ride as smooth as possible.